-Claims by other companies that we infringe their intellectual property, that patents on which we rely are invalid, or that our business practices are in some way unlawful could adversely affect our business.
+Claims by other companies that we infringe their intellectual property or that patents on which we rely are invalid could adversely affect our business.

 From time to time, companies have asserted, and may again assert, patent, copyright and other intellectual property rights against our products or products using our technologies or other technologies used in our industry.
 These claims have resulted and may again result in our involvement in litigation.
 We may not prevail in such litigation given the complex technical issues and inherent uncertainties in intellectual property litigation.
 If any of our products were found to infringe on another company's intellectual property rights, we could be subject to an injunction or required to redesign our products, which could be costly, or to license such rights and/or pay damages or other compensation to such other company.
-If we were unable to redesign our products or license such intellectual property rights used in our products, we could be prohibited from making and selling such products.
+If we were unable to redesign our products, license such intellectual property rights used in our products or otherwise distribute our products through a licensed supplier, we could be prohibited from making and selling such products.